 Should you wish to stay overnight in one of only a few bungalows on Ko Miang island for a day or two, you can always make use of the same boats for your return transfer.
 Advance booking is essential for this accommodation and can be arranged at the national park office near Thap Luma Pier.

-Another excellent alternative which will allow you to view the best reefs away from the crowds before and after their package tour ends, is that some sleeping arrangements can be accommodated with live-aboard diving and snorkeling trips.
+Another excellent alternative which will allow you to view the best reefs away from the crowds before and after their package tour ends is that some sleeping arrangements can be accommodated with live-aboard diving and snorkelling trips.

-Purchase one day and overnight snorkeling packages from various travel agents in Khao Lak, Phuket and Phang Nga.
+Purchase one day and overnight snorkelling packages from various travel agents in Khao Lak, Phuket and Phang Nga.
 Prices range from 2,500 Baht to 4,500 Baht.